ampotos/dynStruct/README.md

 ![Block search view](http://i.imgur.com/YdJqAQx.png)

 ### Navigation
-The navbar on top allow you to switch between the different data of dynStruct.
+The navbar on top allow you to switch between the different data dynStruct can display.
-Blocks and access are raw data from data gatherer (but more readable and with searching field).
+Blocks and access are raw data from data gatherer (but more readable than console ouput of the gatherer and with search fields).
-Structures contain structures recovered by dynStruct.py and the structure created by the user if any.
+Structures contain structures recovered by dynStruct.py and the structures created by the user if any.
-Download header allow you to downaload a C style header with the actuals structure (similar to ./dynStruct.py -e or ./dynStruct.py -c).
+Download header allow you to download a C style header with the actuals structure (similar to ./dynStruct.py -e or ./dynStruct.py -c).

 ### Blocks and Access
 The detailed view of blocks display blocks informations, all access made in this block and a link to the corresponding structure if any.